Isle of Anglesey County Council

 • keep distributors informed of the results of such monitoring where a product presents, or may present, a risk

-The maintenance and storage of suitable quality assurance records will assist you in illustrating to trading standards your establishment of a due diligence system.
+The maintenance and storage of suitable quality assurance records will assist you in illustrating to Trading Standards your establishment of a due diligence system.

 See 'General product safety: producers' for more information as to your obligations; examples of good practice can be found in 'Product safety: due diligence'.